cswclui/katacoda-scenarios-1/mstran-003/step02.md

 ```

-**Step 3:** Run the shell script the creates a local Docker registry and seed the registry with the containers representing each microservice
+**Step 3:** Run the shell script the creates a Local Container Registry and seeds the registry with the containers representing each microservice

 `sh docker-seed.sh`{{execute T1}}

-Upon successful seeding of the Local Container Repository you'll get the following output:
+Upon successful seeding of the Local Container Registry you'll get the following output:

 ```
 {"repositories":["fortunes","scheduler","sender","targetmockserver","testconsumer","users"]}